2017 Trends in Farmhouse DecoratingMarch 7, 2017

-Farmhouse decor has been a longstanding tradition in American homes, especially for those living in homes that are already 80 or more years old.
+Farmhouse decor has been a longstanding tradition in American homes, especially for those living in home that is already 80 or more years old.
 The mix of warm tones, gentle simplicity, and nostalgia for a less complicated time make it a favorite of many homeowners.
-Whether you have a well aged antique home or a brand new house that you want to make homier, these design trends for 2017 will help you achieve that farmhouse look.
+Whether you have a well-aged antique home or a brand new house that you want to make homier, these design trends for 2017 will help you achieve that farmhouse look.

 Window, Window on the Wall

 Placing a window frame on your wall adds a unique textured look to an otherwise empty space.
 The variety of windows available allows you to choose one that will fit the look you want to achieve.
 Old, reclaimed windows give off a more rustic vibe, while a newer window gives a more modern feel.
 If you can’t get your hands on an older window, consider getting an untreated frame that you can stain and distress on your own.

 This type of decoration typically looks better without any panes within the window frame.
 Not only does the removal of the glass make it a little safer (especially if you have pets or little ones), but depending on the depth of your window frame, can make a thematic shelf.